exoplatform/exo-documentation/docs/Configuration.rst

 - The Websocket endpoint is used to:

-   -  Scan newly mined blocks on the blockchain to check if any validated transaction involves a wallet owned by a user of your eXo Platform instance.
+   -  Scan newly mined blocks on the blockchain to check if any validated transaction involves a wallet owned by an available user in your eXo Platform instance.
       The periodicity can be configured using the following property (Default value: every hour):

     .. code-block:: jproperties